elycruz/sjljs/readme-fragments/README-fragment.md

 - [X] - Shim `sjl.forEach` and `sjl.indexOf`.
 - [X] - Make `sjl.package` work using node (dynamically load class in for every requested namespace/class instead of requiring global require).
-- [ ] - Include all sub items for components included as sub nav in components nav in readme.
+- [ ] - Include all sub items for components included as sub nav in readme.
 - [X] - Remove checking against multiple values for util functions (isset, classOfIs, etc. (maybe not classOfIs (have to evaluate common use cases further))).
 - [X] - Change `value !== undefined` check to use typeof instead (safe way for browsers (current check fails in browsers)).